Patchethium/Celosia/README.md

 <div align="center">

-# Camellia
+# Celosia

 **Fast and accurate phonemizer[^1], built in Rust**

 </div>

-`Camellia` (pronounced /kəˈmɛliə/ or /kəˈmiːliə/) is a Rust crate that turns a sentence of natural language into its phoneme transcript automatically.
+`Celosia` (/siːˈloʊʃiə/ see-LOH-shee-ə) is a Rust crate that turns a sentence of natural language into its phoneme transcript automatically.
 It supports English (amepd), Japanese (romaji), Mandarin (pinyin), French and German (prosodylab), with language-specific data (stress, accent and tones).

 **🚧 WIP, DO NOT USE 🚧**

 ## Overview

-This section briefly introduces the phonemization process for each language.
+This section briefly introduces the phonemization pipeline for each language.

 #### English